What is amenorrhea?

 Other signs and symptoms depend on the cause of amenorrhea, and include:

-- Girls with a blockage in their reproductive system may have several days of pain and cramping each month even though they have never had a menstrual period.
+- A blockage in the reproductive system may cause several days of pain and cramping each month even though there is an absence of a menstrual period.

 - In addition to irregular periods, teens with PCOS may experience weight gain, acne and excessive hair on their face and body.

-- Young women with primary ovarian insufficiency may have much lighter and skipped periods, or no periods at all.
+- Teens or adolescents with primary ovarian insufficiency may have much lighter and skipped periods, or no periods at all.

 Diagnosis starts with a careful medical history, a physical exam and lab tests to detect any potential underlying hormone issues.
-In some cases, a pelvic exam and/or ultrasound is necessary.
+In some cases, a pelvic exam or an ultrasound is necessary.

 Our care team will determine the best approach for each patient.